|

 number of foreigners and their ratio in the Japanese society

+will likely increase further in the future.
 The enhanced opportunities to experience contacts with different

 cultures will likely invigorate the social dynamics of the